Strengthening Supply Chains to Respond to COVID-19

 As countries around the world respond to the COVID-19 pandemic, already strained health supply chains are being tested.
 Yet the COVID-19 emergency response depends on these health supply chains, which are essential for ensuring that frontline health workers have the supplies and medicines they need to fight the virus.

 As attention and resources focus on the pandemic, health supply chains must continue their equally important daily operations and prevent disruptions.
 We are beginning to understand the devastating potential of these disruptions on immunization, family planning, maternal and newborn health, and HIV services and supplies.

-For the past 40 years, JSI has worked with country governments, NGOs, and other partners in more than 60 countries to build health supply chains that meet people’s health needs and are resilient enough to withstand shocks, such as the one that COVID-19 has delivered.
+For the past 40 years, JSI has worked with country governments, NGOs, and other partners in more than 60 countries to build global health supply chains that meet people’s health needs and are resilient enough to withstand shocks, such as the one that COVID-19 has delivered.
 In many countries where we work, we are supporting the urgent supply chain needs to mitigate the pandemic.

 In Zambia, our USAID DISCOVER-Health project is helping procure equipment and supplies.
 We are contacting suppliers to determine what can be sourced locally and what must be ordered internationally, and determining lead times for critical supplies.
-DISCOVER-Health also asked JSH, a local JSI affiliate, to help track the supplies that the U.S Government and other donors have delivered to Medical Stores Limited, the government agency focused on procuring, storing, and distributing essential medicines.
+DISCOVER-Health is also working with JSH, a local JSI affiliate, to help track the supplies that the U.S Government and other donors have delivered to Medical Stores Limited, the government agency focused on procuring, storing, and distributing essential medicines.
 JSH is now adapting the country’s electronic logistics management information system to track COVID-19 commodities and supplies to enable facilities to use them prudently and ensure that they reach intended beneficiaries.

 In Ethiopia, through the USAID Digital Health Activity (DHA), we have created systems to support the Ethiopian Food and Drug Administration’s (EFDA) efforts to accelerate the availability of critical personal protective items.
 DHA developed a system to enable EFDA to control hand sanitizer quality as part of the electronic regulatory information system that facilitates registration and import approval for food and medicines.
 We have also developed a simplified process to expedite licensing and registration for COVID-19 supplies.